 Significant variances are noted as follows: The increase in salaries, wages, benefits and subcontractor expenses related primarily to the Company's scheduled reduced reinstatement of key management compensation effective January 2015.
-Professional fees increased significantly as a result of legal and consulting services required for the arbitration as well as costs incurred in respect of the Macquarie Facility due diligence.
+Professional fees increased significantly as a result of legal and consulting services required for the arbitration, Macquarie Facility due diligence and joint venture agreement.
 Travel, meetings and conferences also increased as a result of arbitration related management travel and meetings.
-Marketing and community relations increased due to the continuation of fiscal 2015 community initiatives.
+Marketing and community relations increased as a result of more management travel in pursuit of potential investors.
+Additionally, the Company entered into corporate development and marketing consulting contracts in the third quarter of fiscal 2016.
 The decrease in share-based payment expenses reflected the lower fair value of options granted recently as compared to the higher fair value of options granted in the previous comparable period.
-Office and miscellaneous expenses decreased as a result of the Company's overall cost reduction program.
+Other office and general expenses decreased as a result of the Company's overall cost reduction program.